 The state of nature in Hobbes and Locke’s philosophy

 Three consequences are connected to the state of nature: the absence of any concept of law, justice, and property.
 Without laws, so in absolute freedom, the law of the jungle governs human relations.
 All have a natural right, which is to protect their own existence, at the risk of their death.
 Where there is no law that determines the individual, there is no injustice, because each is in its natural right to devise the means to ensure his own safety, and no common power or authority is in place to administer the justice.
-Finally, property is absent, as is industry, as the state of nature does not allow ownership.
+Finally, the property is absent as the state of nature does not allow ownership.
 In short, this state of nature is war, which can be stopped only by the natural law derived from reason, the premise that Hobbes makes to explain the transition to the “civilized” state.